Wheat Losses Led by Chicago, as Stronger Dollar Continues to Climb

+Wheat is extending the slide into Thursday morning as bulls can’t catch much of a bid.
 The wheat complex continued their slide this week, the three markets falling lower on the midweek session.
 Chicago SRW futures were down 9 ½ to 11 ¼ cents on Wednesday.
+CME showed preliminary open interest up 24,755 contracts across the CBT market, with December the lone exception, down 11,409 contracts.
 KC HRW contracts posted 4 to 6 ½ cent losses on the day.
+Preliminary open interest was up 16,131 contracts across all but the December contracts, which was down 10,109.
 MPLS spring wheat was 5 ¼ to 8 cents in the red to close the day.
 A stronger US dollar index continues to plague the market, up another 475 points on the day.

 Rains continue to break into the 7 day forecast, with much of the Southern Plains and Eastern half of the country having 1 to 2 inches expected to fall.